Mirandadaa/mica-gd300/README.md

 - AE type animation basics
 - Type animation exercise
     - [Word as Image by Ji Lee](https://www.pleaseenjoy.com/#/word-as-image/)
     - Choose your favorite super hero/heroine character and animate their name only using type.
 Your type, color, composition, motion decisions should reflect their personality.
-First, make a quick storyboard in PS/AI before you animate.
 - Assignments
     - revise the storyboards as necessary.
     - start animating.